 Here we are.
-It is 2016 and a brand new year stretches before us as an adventure waiting to happen.
+A brand new year stretches before us as an adventure waiting to happen.
 The possibilities that are before us are both exciting and a little scary all at the same time.
 No one knows what’s going to happen personally, communally, nationally or globally.

 As you prepare for this great adventure to unfold, what is your heart longing for?